nemesisdb/nemesisdb/docs/docs/tutorials/sessions/what-is-a-session.md

 You could distribute the session token amongst all clients, but this adds complexity.
 This is what shared sessions are for.

-A session be set a shared which means others can get the session token from just the session name.
+When a session is shared, the session token can be retrieved from just the session name.

 <details>
   <summary>Token Generation</summary>